secretstartups/handbook/product/ux/ux-research/usability-testing/index.html.md

 4. [Identify your target audience and initiate recruiting](https://about.gitlab.com/handbook/product/ux/ux-research/recruiting-participants/).
 5. [Prepare your prototype or demo environment](https://about.gitlab.com/handbook/product/ux/category-maturity/category-maturity-scorecards/#step-2-prepare-your-testing-environment).
 6. [Write your test script, including tasks and metrics to collect](https://docs.google.com/document/d/1_5Qu2JR9QE5LE6cK4eq9yJs-nXv2rlWWifcjacaiWdI/edit).
-    - [The International Organization of Standardization’s (ISO) definition of usability](https://www.iso.org/obp/ui/#iso:std:iso:9241:-11:ed-2:v1:en) focuses on [3 factors: Effectiveness, Efficiency, Satisfaction](https://about.gitlab.com/handbook/product/ux/ux-research/usability-testing/#3-factors-to-measure).
-When setting up your usability test, we recommend capturing the [metrics shown below](https://about.gitlab.com/handbook/product/ux/ux-research/usability-testing/#3-factors-to-measure), as this will help to measure improvements consistently over time and [to assess their impact on system usability](https://about.gitlab.com/handbook/product/ux/#system-usability).
+    - Set up your test to measure these [usability factors](/handbook/product/ux/ux-research/usability-testing/#usability-factors-to-measure), as this will help to measure improvements consistently over time and to assess their impact on [system usability](/handbook/product/ux/performance-indicators/system-usability-scale/).
 There are many other metrics that you can measure to understand usability problems, such as error rates or number of times a user needed help.
 If you find them helpful for your research topic, feel free to use them.
     - Remind participants to think aloud as they go through the tasks, especially in an unmoderated test.
     - Take a look at these more [detailed tips and tricks](https://about.gitlab.com/handbook/product/ux/ux-research/writing-usability-testing-script/) on how to write an excellent usability test script.
     - If you run an unmoderated usability test, please use or reference the [usability metrics template](https://app.usertesting.com/test_plan_templates/11481/edit) available in UserTesting.com.
 UserTesting.com has native options for _task success_ and _difficulty_ to capture metrics that are similar to ours, but these are not the same usability metrics needed for our studies.
 Please use the options listed in this template instead.
     - If you run an unmoderated usability test that will run under 5 minutes, toggle the Short test option *on* when building your test plan.
 7. [Run a pilot session to test the usability test](https://about.gitlab.com/handbook/product/ux/ux-research/writing-usability-testing-script/#3-test-the-test).
 8. [Analyze your research data](https://about.gitlab.com/handbook/product/ux/ux-research/analyzing-research-data/)
-    - For each task, synthesize how many users succeeded or failed and why they failed.
+    - For each task, synthesize how many users succeeded or failed, and why they failed.
-    - For each task, calculate how easy or difficult it was for participants to complete it.
+    - For each task, calculate the average score for the _efficiency_ question.
 Look for patterns on why they gave a score.
-    -  Calculate the average score for the [SUS adjective rating scale](https://uxpajournal.org/determining-what-individual-sus-scores-mean-adding-an-adjective-rating-scale/), and look for patterns in why they gave a particular score.
+    - Calculate the average score for the _satisfaction_ and _usefulness_ questions.
+Look for patterns on why they gave a score.
     - Note down any other interesting observations you had.
 9. [Document your insights in Dovetail](/handbook/product/ux/dovetail/#the-ux-research-teams-guide-to-documenting-insights-in-dovetail).
 If you have actionable insights, ensure they are also [documented in the GitLab UX Research project](https://about.gitlab.com/handbook/product/ux/ux-research/research-insights/#how-to-document-actionable-insights).
 10. Decide on the next steps.
     - Any [actionable insights](https://about.gitlab.com/handbook/product/ux/ux-research/research-insights/#actionable-insights) require a follow up.
 Work with your counterparts to determine priority for the identified usability problems.
 Remember to conduct another usability study to validate your proposed solution.

-### 3 Factors to measure
+### Usability factors to measure

+To learn more about these factors, see [our definition of usability](#usability-at-gitlab).

-#### 1. Effectiveness
+#### Effectiveness
 - What’s being measured?
     - Effectiveness can be determined by calculating the pass rate.
 This shows the success or completion rate of each task.
 - How is it measured?
     - The pass rate can be determined by dividing the number of participants that were able to complete the task by the total number of participants.